 Any shared leave not used by the recipient during each occurrence as determined by the department head of the employees may be retained by the recipient.

 All donated leave must be given voluntarily.
 No employee may be coerced, threatened, intimated, or financially induced into donating leave for purposes of the leave sharing program.

+Shared leave may only be used in place of regularly scheduled work hours and shall not cause overtime.

 Contact the Office of HR/Payroll to request Leave Sharing paperwork.
 Once completed, return to the Office of HR/Payroll for processing.
 After eligibility is determined, notice will be sent to the employee and supervisor.